Reading is the sole means by which we slip, involuntarily, often helplessly, into another’s skin, another’s voice, another’s soul.Joyce Carol Oates

 Share your best tactics for carving out reading and tech-free time in the comments below!
 What are some of your go-to strategies for sneaking a few moments to yourself?

-Ask Levo Mentor Amanda Pouchot, Co-Founder of Levo League, how she makes time to read and recharge in her schedule which takes her across the country!
+Learn from Levo Mentor Amanda Pouchot, Co-Founder of Levo League, how she can manage to read and relax even though her schedule brings her all over the United States!

 Life after college can be overwhelming, but it's also full of opportunities.
 Here are the most important lessons Levo has learned so far.